 The Leslie Dan Faculty of Pharmacy welcomes applications from Indigenous peoples descended from the first inhabitants of North America.
 This includes people of Metis, Indian and Inuit heritage.
-Such applicants will be expected to meet the published admission requirements but may be considered separately from the mainstream applicants if all minimum standards in each of the admissions criteria, as established during final selections, are met.
-Indigenous students are asked to identify themselves on the application form.
-A scholarship in the amount of \$1,000 is available for one Indigenous student entering First Year.
+Such applicants will be expected to meet the published admission requirements but may be considered separately from the mainstream applicants.
+Those of Indigenous descent are encouraged to self-identify on the application form for both admission and scholarship purposes.